 Caution: There is a service impact when you restart this service.

 After you change the LDAP port, you must restart the CTI Manager Service:

-- Navigate to Cisco Unified Serviceability > Tools > Control Center - Feature Services.
+Choose Cisco Unified Serviceability > Tools > Control Center - Feature Services.

 In the CM Services section, locate Cisco CTIManager.

-- Select this service and choose the Restart option.
+Select this service and choose the Restart option.